About me

 - Always curious, always learning something new

-I work at the intersection of science, communication, and collaboration.
+My work exists at the intersection of research, technical infrastructure, and community leadership.

 My current work centers on the cognitive compromises of the common shrew, a model species for studying brain size plasticity and behavior.

-I combine research with hands-on leadership to build communities that empower learning and collaboration.
-I’m passionate about facilitating workshops, supporting digital collaboration, and I focus on making complex ideas accessible and connecting people across fields.
+I lead community initiatives that transform Open Science from a policy requirement into a practical workflow.
+This involves building the technical systems and professional networks necessary for digital collaboration.
+I love facilitating workshops and I focus on making complex ideas accessible and connecting people across fields.
 You can see examples of this in my Talks & Workshops and Projects pages.

 Here are a few highlights of my community impact so far: